mateussouzaweb/kvm-qemu-virtualization-guide/Docs/05 - XML Configurations.md

 # KVM / QEMU XML Configuration Tips

 This is an extensive list of relevant configurations that you can do in your VM.
-It's a must read if you want to setup hooks and configure your VM to work well.
+It's a must read if you want to configure your VM to work well.

 Please remember that they are just samples, you must replace the hardware parts to match yours and to match the specs of your VM.
 You can also check the ``Samples/`` folder to see some final examples.

 Just as a reminder, you can edit the XML file or the VM configurations for an already created VM using the following commands: